Dynamical System Analysis of Quintessence Models with Exponential Potential -- Revisited: INTRODUCTION

 Dynamical system analysis in quintessence models of dark energy provides a way of powerful analysis to get the common evolutionary characteristics of the models with no need to finely-tuned initial conditions.
-In this sense, instead of finding explicit solutions, it is possible to classify many seemingly-different models by comparing their phase spaces, obtaining their attractors etc. There are many works in the literature applying the methods of dynamical system anaylsis to cosmological models and most of them take the latest observational data into account with different approaches \cite{copeland2,macorra,ng,bohmer2,gonzalez,tamanini,bohmer1,gong,roy,szydlowski,gupta,paliathanasis,qi}.
+In this sense, instead of finding explicit solutions, it is possible to classify many seemingly-different models by comparing their phase spaces, obtaining their attractors, etc. There are many works in the literature applying the methods of dynamical system analysis to cosmological models and most of them take the latest observational data into account with different approaches (For a review see Ref. \cite{finalreview}).
+For instance, phase-space analyses of cosmological systems with two fluids were performed \cite{copeland2,heard,ng} before determining the exact solutions of such systems \cite{russo,chimento01,townsend,chimento02,steinhardt}.
+Although dynamical system analysis gives an opportunity to obtain the general behavior of a system, it is possible to find a specific solution in the phase space in order to check the compatibility of the model with data, in particular with observations in the context of cosmology.
+To achieve this, dynamical systems with different independent variables were considered in the literature \cite{copeland2,hoogen,macorra,ng,bohmer2,gonzalez,tamanini,bohmer1,gong,roy,szydlowski,gupta,paliathanasis,qi,azreg01,alho01,saridakis01}.

-In this paper, quintessence with exponential potential is studied.
-This model is actually considered many times in the literature but the radiation is not included for the late-time acceleration; we include also the radiation with the motivation of aforementioned tensions between different datasets.
+In this paper, quintessence with exponential potential is studied in the framework of dynamical system analysis.
+This model is actually considered many times in the literature but the radiation is usually not included for the late-time acceleration (For an example of 3-fluid problem see Ref. \cite{azreg01}); we include also the radiation with the motivation of aforementioned tensions between different datasets.
 Three dimensional phase spaces constructed directly by the energy density parameters are illustrated explicitly, and the evolution of cosmological parameters characterizing our universe shown in these diagrams.
 Some of the important epochs in the history of the universe, such as equalities of energy density parameters and beginning of the accelerated expansion, are pointed out in the phase spaces.
-A relation between the parameter of the potential and present-day value of EoS parameter of quintessence is obtained numerically using the phase space diagrams.
+Relations between the parameter of the potential and present-day value of EoS parameter of quintessence, and effective EoS parameter are obtained numerically using the phase space diagrams.